 - Use a quality printer.
 High-quality paper and great content will not help if you print your resume on a low-quality printer.
 Print your resume with a laser printer if possible.
 While inkjet printers are generally fine for printing resumes, the ink can smudge and may run if it gets wet.
 Resumes printed with laser printers will have ink that is less vulnerable to smudging, and that will not run as easily if the potential employer gets it wet at some point.

 - Printing your resume with no borders produces a clean, sharp, professional-looking print.
 If you have a printer that supports borderless printing, you have the ability to print any file without margins.
 This feature can be very useful, especially if the file you want to print contains content that goes all the way to the edges of the page.
 However, if your printer supports borderless printing, the default setting for PDF files is to shrink the content to fit standard page margins (usually an inch on each side).
-If you do not have borderless printers we recommend you to print your resume in a print shop or copy shop.
+If you do not have borderless printers we recommend you print your resume in a print shop or copy shop.

 PRINTING YOUR RESUME WITH NO BORDERS

-If you are using a domestic printer that does not accept printing to the edges, Your printed resume will appear with the white border.
+If you are using a domestic printer that does not accept printing to the edges, Your printed resume will appear with a white border.
 That’s because the cartridge cart your printer is not able to print to the edges.
 This is very common.
 Most home printers do not print to the edges.

 If a white margin appears in the print preview or when you print your resume on paper, it means that your printer does not accept printing at the edges.
 It’s normal, most home printers and many business printers do not accept border printing.
 To get an accurate result, we recommend that you print your resume in a copy shop or professional print shop.
 Print your resume from the pdf.
 Your resume in pdf format does not have white borders and in the copy shop, they know how to print it so that it looks with the blue box adjusted to the edge.
-Take your resume in pdf format to the copy / print shop.
+Take your resume in pdf format to the copy/print shop.
 There they know how to print it professionally without borders.

 SAVE / EXPORT AS PDF FROM WORD: